 If you've already added your competitors all you have to do is select them.
 The report can show you reviews for all of your competitors together, so you don't have to go through them one by one and can find trends more quickly.

 9. Go after long-tail version of your most successful keywords

 Last (but not least) is a technique that isn't used enough.
 With many apps competing over the same keywords it's often best to optimize for longer keywords.
 Yes, that's right.
 Longer.
 But only the ones that are really great, meaning have a high popularity and a low competitiveness score.

 Head back into the Related Keywords tab in Keyword Inspector, but this time type in the keyword where you rank the highest in.
-Look for keywords with 3 words and a high popularity, those are most likely not being targeted by many of your competitors and are a great opportunity to get ahead.
+Look for keywords with 3 words and a high popularity score.
+Those are most likely not being targeted by many of your competitors and are a great opportunity to get ahead.

 Which Keywords Should You Use?

-Apple and Google limit the number of keywords and app can optimize for by limiting the areas that can be optimized.
-Names, subtitle, short descriptions and keyword lists all have a fairly small character limit forcing you to only optimize for some keywords and not all.
+Apple and Google limit the number of keywords an app can optimize for by limiting the areas that can be optimized.
+The name, subtitle/short description and keyword list all have a fairly small character limit forcing you to only optimize for some keywords and not all.

 That's why you need to choose which keywords you optimize for very carefully, and the way to do that is by aiming for keywords that are popular while also optimizing for ones in which competition is not too strong for your app.

 The first, popularity, ensures that your app will actually get traffic if it ranks well in the keyword.
 The second, competitiveness, ensures your app will actually be able to get up the ranks into the top 10 or better yet, top 5 results.
 Mobile users tend to make a decision from the first few results and not scroll much below.